hmcts/cnp-module-postgres/README.md

 - `ssl_enforcement` specifies whether SSL is enabled on the DB endpoint.
 Default is "Enabled".
 - `backup_retention_days` number of days to retain a backup.
 Default is 35.
 - `georedundant_backup` specifies whether to use geo-redundant backup over local.
 Default is "Enabled".
-- `business_unit` Business Unit.
+- `business_area` Business area.
 Either CFT or SDS.
 Default is "CFT".

 ### Output